wacncontent/CustomizeTool/addCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 	<link href="http://az623979.vo.msecnd.net/MyMvcApp/Content/bootstrap.css?v=@cdnVersion" rel="stylesheet"/>

-If you change the assembly number as part of every publish cycle, then you can likewise be sure to get a unique version number every time you publish your Web app, which will remain the same until the next publish cycle.
-Or, you can make Visual Studio automatically increment the assembly version number every time the Web app builds by opening *Properties\AssemblyInfo.cs* in your Visual Studio project and use `*` in `AssemblyVersion`.
+If you change the assembly number as part of every publish cycle, then you can likewise be sure to get a unique version number every time you publish your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end -->, which will remain the same until the next publish cycle.
+Or, you can make Visual Studio automatically increment the assembly version number every time the <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> builds by opening *Properties\AssemblyInfo.cs* in your Visual Studio project and use `*` in `AssemblyVersion`.
 For example:

 	[assembly: AssemblyVersion("1.0.0.*")]

 ## What about bundled scripts and stylesheets in ASP.NET? ##

-With [Azure Websites](/documentation/services/web-sites/) and [Azure Cloud Services](/home/features/cloud-services/), you get the best Azure CDN integration with [ASP.NET bundling and minification](http://www.asp.net/mvc/tutorials/mvc-4/bundling-and-minification).
+With [Azure <!-- deleted by customization Websites](/documentation/services/web-sites/) --><!-- keep by customization: begin --> Websites Web Sites](/documentation/services/web-sites/) <!-- keep by customization: end --> and [Azure Cloud Services](/home/features/cloud-services/), you get the best Azure CDN integration with [ASP.NET bundling and minification](http://www.asp.net/mvc/tutorials/mvc-4/bundling-and-minification).

 Integrating Azure Websites or Azure Cloud Services with Azure CDN gives you the following advantages:

-- Integrate content deployment (images, scripts, and stylesheets) as part of your Azure web app's [continuous deployment](/documentation/articles/web-sites-publish-source-control) process
+- Integrate content deployment (images, scripts, and stylesheets) as part of your Azure <!-- deleted by customization web site's --><!-- keep by customization: begin --> Website's <!-- keep by customization: end --> [continuous deployment](/documentation/articles/web-sites-publish-source-control) process
 - Easily upgrade your CDN-served NuGet packages, such as jQuery or Bootstrap versions
-- Manage your Web application and your CDN-served content from the same Visual Studio interface
+- Manage your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> and your CDN-served content from the same Visual Studio interface

 For related tutorials, see:
 - [Use Azure CDN in Azure Websites](/documentation/articles/cdn-websites-with-cdn)
 - [Integrate a cloud service with Azure CDN](/documentation/articles/cdn-cloud-service-with-cdn)

-Without integration with Azure Websites or Azure Cloud Services, it is possible to use Azure CDN for your script bundles, with the following caveats:
+Without integration with Azure Websites <!-- keep by customization: begin --> Web Sites <!-- keep by customization: end --> or Azure Cloud Services, it is possible to use Azure CDN for your script bundles, with the following caveats:

 - You must manually upload the bundled scripts to blob storage.
 A programmatic solution is proposed at [stackoverflow](http://stackoverflow.com/a/13736433).
 - In your .cshtml files, transform the rendered script/CSS tags to use the Azure CDN.
 For example: